adithyan-sreeni/authentication_bloc_firebase_3/README.md

 2. Open the downloaded file on your Android device.
 3. If prompted, allow installation from unknown sources.
 4. Enjoy testing the app! 🎉

----

-💡 Found a bug or have feedback?
-Feel free to open an issue!